DevExpress-Examples/devextreme-project-template-theme-selector/angular/README.md

 # The Angular specific part of Theme Selector implementation

 Themes should be declared in the [angular.json](angular/angular.json) file.
-Also, in this file should be declared an asset folder, where all icons in svg format placed.
-The optimization configuration for styles should be like following:
+In this file, you should declare an asset folder, where all icons store in svg format .
+In the example below, you can see the optimization configuration for styles:

 ```
 "styles": {